 The program exposed individuals to the various water and wastewater careers at the Lake Michigan Filtration Plant and Water Resource Recovery Facility.

 Each cohort is made up of six individuals eager to learn about the water and wastewater industry.
 The individuals work 24 hours a week for 52 weeks as Utility Aide Interns in their area of interest.
 This can include working with the Water/Wastewater Operators or Utility Maintenance Mechanics.
-The hourly wage for a Utility Aide Intern is $17.71/hour.
+The hourly wage for a Utility Aide Intern is $18.066/hour.

 In addition to the internship, the Utility Aide Interns are required to complete online coursework through the Bay College Water Resource Management Program.

-Learn more about the program here.
+Apply for the internship program here.

 Read about Daniel Martinez, Utility Aide Intern, and his experience in the program.

-Is your child interested in the environment, sustainability, or STEM?
+Are you interested in the environment, sustainability, or STEM?